• Skip to primary navigation

 From hacking into accounts to ‘pump and dump schemes’, phishing scams and fake celebrity endorsements – the list of fraudulent activities around cryptocurrency is only growing.
 This mirrors the growth in popularity of cryptocurrency in the US.

 General regulation could never really be applied in this space, since the state-of-the-art blockchain technology which powers crypto is so different to traditional finance.
-Even though panels like the UK’s Prudential Regulation Authority ensure that firms generally have to work to minimize the risk to customers, there is no specific text around cryptocurrency.
+Even though panels like the UK’s Prudential Regulation Authority ensure that firms generally have to work to minimise the risk to customers, there is no specific text around cryptocurrency.

 The uncertainty around cryptocurrency regulations has led to the call for something more conclusive.
 Introducing: the US’ national cryptocurrency enforcement team (NCET).